GOVERNMENT FUNDING 2013/2014: SCHOOL SPORT PREMIUM

 The new sports funding aims to improve the quality of provision in every state primary school in England.

-Please click here to see how the sport premium is bring used at The Friars
+Please download the documents to see how the Sport Premium is bring used at The Friars and our current review.

 At The Friars Primary School, we believe that PE and Sports are an integral part of every child’s education and development.
 Building on the success of the London Olympic Games, we aim to inspire the next generation by providing a wide range of sporting opportunities that cater for children of all abilities.
 We feel that all children should have access to quality PE provision, with the intention of increasing the amount of young people taking part in regular sporting activity throughout their lives.